AlexsJones/jaeger-bomb/README.md

 A simple app to create Jaeger spans with [jaeger-client-go](https://github.com/jaegertracing/jaeger-client-go)

-This app will create a nest of spans every few seconds - it is useful for testing your entire Jaeger setup.
+This app will create a nest of spans every few seconds and send them to a server running on another pod.

 ### How it works 👩🏻‍💻